dwhiteheadCEI/intro-to-openai-development/labs/lab4-using-models.md

   )
   return response.data[0].url

 Note the different parameters we are using.
 The 'model' is what controls which model of image creation we are using, the 'prompt' is what is defining the image to be created and the 'size' and 'quality' determine the resolution and detail of image we get back.
+Currently, the quality options for this model are either 'standard' or 'hd'.
 The _'n'_ parameter is the number of images we want the model to generate.
+The quality parameter _will_ have an effect on cost and time-to-complete.
+Unless you are able to fill out an expense report, lets stick to standard for the quality.
+It's also important to note that when generating multiple images of the same prompt via the 'n' parameter, they will run and return at the same time.

 Now run the following commands:
     cd lab-files
     py lab4.py

 Follow the link to see the result!
 How did the image turn out?
 Try creating some custom images by editing the prompt.
-Be sure to comment out the call to _'get-image-response'_ before running the other endpoints to save on token usage.
+Be sure to comment out the call to _'get-image-response'_ before running the other endpoints to save on API cost.

 ## Chat Moderation
 If your custom has need of proper moderation, we can take advantage of the moderation model to check for content flags and return grades for potential harmful or inappropriate language.